evolution-linux/evolution-docs/src/installation/live-images/guide.md

 ## Bootloader

-Select the disk to install a bootloader on when Void is installed.
+Select the disk to install a bootloader on when EvolutionOS is installed.
 You may select `none` to skip this step and install a bootloader manually after completing the installation process.
 If installing a bootloader, you will also be asked whether or not you want a graphical terminal for the GRUB menu.

 ## Partition

 Next, you will need to partition your disks.
-Void does not provide a preset partition scheme, so you will need to create your partitions manually with [cfdisk(8)](https://man.voidlinux.org/cfdisk.8).
+EvolutionOS not provide a preset partition scheme, so you will need to create your partitions manually with [cfdisk(8)](https://man.voidlinux.org/cfdisk.8).
 You will be prompted with a list of disks.
 Select the disk you want to partition and the installer will